Meet the Team

 Danielle Romanick, PsyD

-Dr. Danielle Romanick is a Post-Doctoral Fellow at Chicago DBT Institute™.
+Dr. Danielle Romanick is a Licensed Clinical Psychologist at Chicago DBT Institute™.
 She earned her masters and doctoral degrees in Clinical Psychology from Midwestern University.
-Dr. Romanick completed her pre-doctoral internship at the Chalmers P. Wylie Veterans Affairs Ambulatory Care Center, on the PTSD Clinical Team as well as the Integrated Dual Diagnosis (co-occurring mental health and substance use) Treatment and Psychosocial Rehabilitation teams.
+Dr. Romanick completed her postdoctoral fellowship at Chicago DBT Institute and her pre-doctoral internship at the Chalmers P. Wylie Veterans Affairs Ambulatory Care Center, on the PTSD Clinical Team as well as the Integrated Dual Diagnosis (co-occurring mental health and substance use) Treatment and Psychosocial Rehabilitation teams.

 Dr. Romanick has experience working collaboratively with adolescents and adults across outpatient and inpatient hospital, community mental health, and specialized settings.
 She has provided care in correctional institutions, day programs for individuals with intellectual disabilities and severe mental illness, as well as inpatient and residential long term care facilities.
 She has worked with individuals struggling with a complex and wide range of emotional, behavioral, characterological, substance use, and adjustment problems.
 Dr. Romanick specializes in working with individuals who have a history of severe emotional dysregulation, marked interpersonal difficulties, impulsive behaviors, trauma, substance use or LGBTQIA issues.